kinode-dao/kinode-book/src/intro.md

 Processes are programs compiled to Wasm, which export a single `init()` function.
 They can be started once and complete immediately, or they can run "forever".

-Peers in Nectar OS are identified by their onchain username in the "QNS": uQbar Name System, which is modeled after ENS.
+Peers in NectarOS are identified by their onchain username in the "QNS": uQbar Name System, which is modeled after ENS.
 The modular architecture of the QNS allows for any Ethereum NFT, including ENS names themselves, to generate a unique Nectar identity once it is linked to a QNS entry.

 Data persistence and blockchain access, as fundamental primitives for p2p apps, are built directly into the kernel.